Adrian Weinbrecht/Getty Images

 Your purchase triggered fraud protection

 Besides international purchases, certain "suspicious" activity can lock down your credit card.
-Sherry says purchasing items such as large electronics or jewelry may raise an alert.
+Purchasing items such as large electronics or jewelry may raise an alert.

-"Credit card issuers lose millions to fraud every year, so they're very sensitive when your spending pattern changes," says John Ulzheimer, a nationally recognized credit expert in Atlanta, who formerly worked at credit companies FICO and Equifax.
-"They just want to be sure it's a legitimate charge."
+"Credit card issuers lose millions to fraud every year, so they're very sensitive when your spending pattern changes," says John Ulzheimer, a nationally recognized credit expert.

 That's not to say these indulgences are off-limits to your credit card.
 You can still splurge on that diamond necklace -- just call your credit card company and notify it of your purchase.